Twister (1996 film): Filming

-When De Bont, in a fit of rage, knocked over a camera assistant who missed a cue, Burgess and his crew walked off the set, much to the shock of the cast.
+When De Bont, in a fit of rage, knocked over a camera assistant who missed a cue into a ditch and refused to apologize, Burgess and his crew walked off the set, much to the shock of the cast.
 They remained in place for one more week until Jack N. Green's crew agreed to replace them.
-Two days before principal filming ended, Green was injured when a hydraulic house set (used in the scene in which Jo and Bill rescue Meg and her dog, Mose, from her tornado-destroyed home in Wakita), designed to collapse on cue, was mistakenly activated with him inside it.
+Following the incident, Spielberg angrily flew down to Oklahoma to admonish De Bont for his behavior.
+Two days before principal filming ended, Green was injured when a hydraulic house set (used in the scene in which Jo and Bill rescue Meg and her dog Mose from her destroyed home in Wakita), designed to collapse on cue, was mistakenly activated with him inside it.
 A rigged ceiling hit him in the head and injured his back, requiring him to be hospitalized.
 De Bont took over as his own director of photography for the remaining shots.

-Because overcast skies were not always available, De Bont had to shoot many of the film's tornado-chasing scenes in bright sunlight, requiring Industrial Light & Magic to more than double its original plan for 150 "digital sky-replacement" shots.
-Principal photography was originally given a deadline to allow Hunt to return to film the fourth season of her NBC sitcom Mad About You, but when shooting ran over schedule, series creator and actor Paul Reiser agreed to delay the show's production for two-and-a-half weeks so Twister could finish filming.
+Because overcast skies were not always available, De Bont had to shoot many of the film's tornado-chasing scenes in bright sunlight, requiring Industrial Light & Magic (ILM) to more than double its original plan for 150 "digital sky-replacement" shots.
+Principal photography was originally given a deadline to allow Hunt to return to film the fourth season of her NBC sitcom Mad About You, but when shooting ran over schedule, series creator and co-star Paul Reiser agreed to delay the show's production for two and a half weeks so Twister could finish filming.
 De Bont insisted on using multiple cameras, which led to the exposure of 1.3 e6ft of film, compared to the usual maximum of 300000 ft.
-The tornadoes in the film were not real, but were instead computer-animated.
-To compose the sound effects of these twisters, De Bont had recorded a variety of combined sound effects, including lion roars, tiger growls, camel moans, and jet-engine wooshes.
-Other special effects that were animated with CGI included telephone poles, trees, trucks, tractors, and whole houses.
 The crew used a Boeing 707 airplane engine and smaller fans to generate wind throughout the film.
-The flying cow was perhaps the most famous scene throughout the film.
-The CGI cow was originally a CGI zebra from the 1995 film Jumanji.
-During the hailstorm scene after locating a particularly juicy storm cell on the radar, Beltzer says, "That's no moon, it's a space station!", which is a reference to Obi-Wan Kenobi's quote from the first Star Wars movie, A New Hope.
-Plus, the gasoline truck seen flying around the F5 tornado has the "Benthic Petroleum" label, bearing the same name of the company from The Abyss, James Cameron's 1989 20th Century Fox film.
+Pickup trucks followed the actors' vehicles to throw debris, including ice pieces to simulate hail, made with an ice machine imported from a neighbor state as Oklahoma lacked them.
+Ford Motor Company tried to get the 1997 F-150 as the main vehicle of the movie, but were beaten by Chrysler and their Dodge Ram.
+Five Rams were provided, one of which was a prototype to be used in scenes where the vehicle suffered extensive damage, and the trucks went through 20 windshields as they were broken by the flying debris.
+Chrysler also provided eight Dodge Caravan minivans.
+The scene where a tornado drops tractors in the way of the protagonists' truck was achieved by dropping the combines from helicopters onto the road, and filming with longer lenses to make the distance seem very close when they were actually 20–30 ft away.